W&T Interfaces

 The following example will illustrate in detail how the temperature measured by a Web-Thermograph is incorporated into a Google Map.

-You already have your Web-Thermograph
+You already have provided your Web-Thermograph

 1. HTML underlying structure of the Web page